SoftwareAG/cumulocity-digital-twin-manager/README.bk.md

 ### Download template

-1. On click of Import assets button in the assets page, a dialog box appears with an option to **Choose asset type**.
+1. On click of Import assets button in the assets page, a dialog box appears with an option to **Choose asset model**.
-	* If no asset types are created yet, only the asset type "Group" is listed in the dropdown.
 	* If you have added the asset types, all the root asset types are listed in the dropdown.
-2. Select the asset type for which you want to create the asset hierarchy.
+2. Select the asset model for which you want to create the asset hierarchy.
 3. On selection, two additional options appear.
 	* **Drop file here** - upload the CSV template as a file, for importing assets in bulk.
-	* **Download Template** - download the CSV template for the selected asset type.
+	* **Download Template** - download the CSV template for the selected asset model.
 4. Click **Download Template** to download the CSV template.

 The CSV template has the following fields: